alphagov/govwifi-logging-api/README.md

 ## Overview

-Also known as `post-auth` in FreeRadius terms, this logs to the sessions table when a user has authenticated successfully.
+Also known as `post-auth` in FreeRadius terms, this logs to the sessions table when a user has authenticated successfully or unsuccessfully.

 During the RADIUS `post-auth` action, a POST request is sent to this API containing session data.
 This API receives this request and saves it to a database.